Here is your ultimate guide to the New York security deposit law!

 New York security deposit laws state that a landlord must store a tenant’s security deposit at a financial institution.
 This law also requires them to abide by two things.
 One, not to use the money for their own purposes.
 Two, not to combine the tenant’s security deposit with their own money.

-Furthermore, for a landlord that has more than five units, they must place the security deposits in an interest-earning account.
+Furthermore, if a landlord has more than five units, they must place the security deposits in an interest-earning account.
 The rate of interest must be equal to the interest rate for similar deposits in the area.

 A landlord who has five or fewer units isn’t required to place their tenant’s security deposit in an interest-earning account.